 The purchase transaction on a website is one of the simpler processes to perform from a programming perspective thanks to scripts.
 From a legal point of view, the transaction is a bit more complicated.
-One of the major issues is what is the best way to bind a customer to the terms and conditions associated with the purchase?
+One of the major issues is how to display terms and conditions on a website in a manner that will pass legal muster?

 You might not realize it, but the act of somebody purchasing something online is a legal transaction.
 Ostensibly, it is a form of contract.
 Let’s assume I’m buying the new Harry Dresden novel off of Amazon.com.
 I agree to pay the purchase price by entering my credit card, billing data and submitting the transaction.
 In consideration, Amazon sends the novel to my home or my Kindle via a wireless internet connection.